California Pacificatory University

 • Utilize style guides and writing technologies (e.g., reference managers, collaboration tools, plain-language checkers) to improve efficiency, consistency, and compliance.

-• Cultivate reflective and collaborative practices to provide constructive feedback, edit in teams, and adapt writing for cross-disciplinary and multicultural contexts.
+• Cultivate reflective and collaborative practices to provide constructive feedback, edit in teams, and adapt writing for cross-disciplinary and multicultural context

 • By the end of the course, learners will be able to: